-Along with DDMMS, we are the first and only program with the theme "Center for World Languages and Spanish Immersion being implemented school-wide in WCPSS from Kindergarten to Eighth grade.
+Along with DDMMS, we are the first and only program with the theme "Center for Global Studies and Spanish Immersion being implemented school-wide in WCPSS from Kindergarten to Eighth grade.

 World Language Instruction